History of Connor McDavid in Timeline

 In 2022–23, McDavid won the Maurice "Rocket" Richard Trophy as the league's leading goal-scorer.

-In 2023, McDavid stated that he "likes watching players more than teams", and named the Maple Leafs and the Pittsburgh Penguins as the two teams he most enjoys watching.
+In 2023, McDavid stated that he prefers watching individual players over entire teams, naming the Maple Leafs and the Pittsburgh Penguins as teams he enjoys watching.

 In 2023-24, McDavid captained the Oilers to the Stanley Cup Finals, their first appearance since 2006.